S-a-a-h/multinational-retail-data-centralisation200/README.md

 1. Refresh your local databases by right-clicking on "Databases" in the left tab and selecting "Refresh"
 1. You should now be able to view sales_data in the left tab under Databases
-1. Select "sales_data" -> "Schemas" -> "Tables" to view the data tables
+1. Select "sales_data" -> "Schemas" -> "Public" -> "Tables" to view the data tables
 1. Run any necessary SQL commands on tables as per your team's task requirements